SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 7.
 The president shall appoint three inspectors of the election, one of whom shall be the recording secretary.
-In the event the recording secretary is also a nominee, the president shall appoint a substitute.
+In the even the recording secretary is also a nominee, the president shall appoint a substitute.
 The president shall appoint election inspectors from among the members representing clubs other than those represented by the nominees.

 SECTION 8.
-In the event of a vacancy on the Board, the corresponding secretary shall notify the members by letter that such vacancy exists and that a special election will be held at the next regular Council meeting for the purpose of filling the vacancy for the unexpired term.
+In the event of a vacancy on the Board, the corresponding secretary shall notify the members that such vacancy exists and that a special election will be held at the next regular Council meeting for the purpose of filling the vacancy for the unexpired term.
 If the vacancy is in the office of corresponding secretary, the recording secretary shall perform the duties defined in this section.

 SECTION 9.
 Upon being elected to the Board, the president may relinquish his membership status.
-The club which he represented shall then fill the vacated position in the manner usually employed by that club.
+The club when he represented shall then fill the vacated position in the manner usually employed by that club.

 SECTION 10.
 Pecuniary profit in any form shall not accrue to the benefit of any person as a result of being a member or officer of the Council, or as a result of performing any action or service for the Council as a member or officer.
 Actual expenditures made on behalf of the Council and for actual expenses encountered while performing duties for the Council may be reimbursed from the Council treasury upon approval by the Board.